AjayiMike/fauceth/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist:

--   [ ] My code follows the style guidelines of this project
+-   [ ] Code follows the style guidelines of this project
--   [ ] I have commented my code, particularly in hard-to-understand areas
+-   [ ] Code is well commented, particularly in hard-to-understand areas
--   [ ] I have made corresponding changes to the documentation
+-   [ ] Corresponding changes have been made to the documentation
--   [ ] My changes generate no new warnings
+-   [ ] Code changes generate no new warnings
--   [ ] I have manually tested my changes and included a screen recording.
+-   [ ] Changes have been manually tested and a screen recording has been included.
--   [ ] Any dependent changes have been merged and published in downstream modules